 That's not true for B2B lead generation companies.
-Lead generation continues to be marketers' primary task, but also a constant challenge.
+Lead nurturing continues to be the B2B marketer's primary task, but also a constant challenge.
 According to HubSpot, generating traffic and leads was a major challenge for 63% of marketers in 2019.
 Now, if you're one of the marketers, you don't want to enter the new year with the same problems.
 And we are here to help.

-Over the last decade, B2B lead generation strategies have witnessed a paradigm shift from being company-centric to consumer-centric, customer information to customer intelligence, and finding a customer to being found.
-Marketers too, need to devise new B2B lead generation strategies to stay relevant.
-Given the changing landscape of B2B lead generation, it pays to stay agile.
+Over the last decade, strategies for demand generation and generating leads for B2B have witnessed a paradigm shift from being company-centric to consumer-centric, customer information to customer intelligence, and finding a customer to being found.
+Marketers too, need to devise new B2B lead gen strategies to stay relevant.
+Given the changing landscape of lead generation marketing, it pays to stay agile.

 What Is B2B Lead Generation?

-B2B lead generation is the process of acquiring new leads or prospects for your business.
-It is one of the first steps in a marketing funnel or a sales process.
+B2B lead generation is the process of acquiring a new lead or potential customers for your business.
+It is one of the first steps in a marketing funnel or a lead generation funnel.
 We start by gathering a potential customer’s information, for example, their – name, email, company, and job title, which would be useful in making a sale.

 These prospects are then nurtured by marketing automation until they are qualified to be handed over to the sales team.
-The objective of B2B lead generation is to create a consistent pipeline of high-quality leads that can be turned into customers to generate revenue.
+The objective is to create a consistent pipeline with each quality lead that can be turned into customers to generate revenue.

-Popular wisdom dictates that a combination of inbound and outbound strategies do best in establishing your pipeline.
+Popular wisdom dictates that a combination of inbound marketing and outbound marketing does best in establishing your pipeline.
 While outbound lead generation strategies yield more immediate results in connecting with leads, inbound lead generation strategies can help establish your credibility and draw more qualified leads to your business.

 Thankfully, this is an era of big data.
-With new-age technologies, insightful consumer data can be made readily available, and the only task that now remains in our hands is to cleverly optimize the lead generation process.
-Let's dig into it right away:
+With new-age technologies for the latest lead management and lead generation tool, insightful consumer data can be made readily available, and the only task that now remains in our hands is to cleverly optimize the lead generation process.
+Let's dive in:

 1. Lead Generation Without Email Forms

 It's the modern marketers’ way.
 When it comes to scaling your lead generation, it should not matter where you find them.
 There are a dozen ways to generate quality leads - social media, paid search, SEO, and downloadable content to name a few.
 What's common between all those?
-Almost all of them redirect leads to fill up a subscription form.
+Almost all of them redirect leads to fill up a subscription form on a landing page.